frederic-perez/AmE-dictionary/data/dictionary.md

 __lightbulb moment__ _n_ _informal_ :two: A moment of sudden inspiration, revelation, or recognition.
 __lighten up__ _phr v_ :two: To become less serious.
 __lightermen__
+__lightheaded__ _adj_ Feeling as though you might fall down or become unconscious, for example because you are drunk. _I was lightheaded part of the time._
 __lighthearted__ _adj_ :three: Not being burdened by trouble, worry, or care; happy and carefree. _Syn_ lightsome, blithe
 __lightning flash__ _n_
 __lightning rod__ _n_ :three: (lightning-rod) __1__ A metallic conductor that is attached to a high point and leads to the ground; protects the building from destruction by lightning. __2__ :dart: Someone who is a frequent target of negative reactions and serves to distract attention from another. _The unpopular supervisor served as a lightning rod for the criticism that should have been aimed at management._